ScooloV/bbpedia/docs/core_rules/inducements_in_detail.md

 * If this happens during a game that is part of a league, neither team can use the named Wizard but the named Wizard will keep both hiring fees.
 * If this happens during exhibition play, both teams can use the named Wizard- one team has clearly hired a ringer!

-If a Wizard Inducement is not named, there is no restriction on bothteams fielding the same type.
+If a Wizard Inducement is not named, there is no restriction on both teams fielding the same type.

 There are too many types of Wizard to list here, and most are only available to certain teams.
 Details of further Wizards can be found in the various Blood Bowl supplements available.